 The fees and other expenses that may be charged to the UCITS fund and to which the Company, the custodian and third parties are entitled are set forth in the Special Terms.
+In the case of fees as forth in the Special Terms.
 In the case of fees as defined in sentence 1 hereof, the method of payment, their amount and the calculation that forms their basis are also specified in the Special Terms.